creativetechdev/MYWorks/Source/ValidationTool/readme.txt

-This has been updated for jenkins
+This has been updated for jenkins testing
 This is a tool to check following things in xml files checking